JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

 <img src="https://raw.githubusercontent.com/JeffMacaluso/JeffMacaluso.github.io/master/_posts/LinearRegressionAssumptions_files/40_1.png">

-We can't see a uniform variance across our residuals, so this could potentially be problematic.
+We can't see a fully uniform variance across our residuals, so this could potentially be problematic.

+# Conclusion

-And there we have it!
-We can clearly see that a linear regression on the Boston dataset violates a number of assumptions which cause significant problems with the interpretation of the model itself.
-It's not uncommon for assumptions to be violated on real-world data, but it's important to check them so we can either fix them and/or be aware of the flaws in the model.
+We can clearly see that a linear regression model on the Boston dataset violates a number of assumptions which cause significant problems with the interpretation of the model itself.
+It's not uncommon for assumptions to be violated on real-world data, but it's important to check them so we can either fix them and/or be aware of the flaws in the model for the presentation of the results or the decision making process.

+It is dangerous to make decisions on a model that has violated assumptions because those decisions are effectively being formulated on made-up numbers.
+Not only that, but it also provides a false sense of security due to trying to be empirical in the decision making process.
+Empiricism requires due diligence, which is why these assumptions exist and are stated up front.
+Hopefully this code can help with making the due diligence process less painful!

+# Code for the Master Function

-Here is a function for performing all of these assumption tests on a dataset:
+This function performs all of the assumption tests listed in this blog post:

-## Code for full function

 ```python
 def linear_regression_assumptions(features, label, feature_names=None):